xiaoxianyu-office/mm/skills/mechanics/SetParent.md

 ## Description
 Sets the "Parent" of the casting MythicMob as the targeted entity.
 The Parent can be either a Player or another MythicMob.
 Works with the [@Parent Targeter](/mythiccraft/MythicMobs/-/wikis/Skills/Targeters/Parent), and the [IsParent Condition](/mythiccraft/MythicMobs/-/wikis/skills/conditions/IsParent).

+If the Parent is a `Player`, this information will not persist across player relogging, and is, as such, only usable "temporarily", from when the Parent is set to when the player quits the server.

 ## Attributes
 >*This mechanic has no attributes*